Housing for Kids –

 Laurie Kleinman M.D

 Laurie spent her medical career specializing in Physical Medicine and Rehabilitation and Medical Acupuncture.
-As a team member of Acupuncturists Without Borders, Laurie has worked internationally and nationally providing stress reduction acupuncture to refugees and those affected by natural disasters.
-Laurie has also provided free acupuncture treatments to homeless adults in Monterey County
+As a team member of Acupuncturists Without Borders, Laurie has worked nationally and internationally, providing stress reduction acupuncture to refugees and those affected by natural disasters.
+Laurie has also provided free acupuncture treatments to homeless adults in Monterey County.

 Karen Osborne